-If you are shooting in Auto Focus (AF), the camera will attempt to focus on what it perceives to be the main subject of the photograph, but the results may not be what you want.
+If you are shooting in auto mode, the camera will set exposure and aperture and attempt to focus on what it perceives to be the main subject of the photograph, but the results may not be what you want.

 For this reason, many cameras have an Aperture Priority setting to help eliminate this problem.
 This allows you to set the aperture and then it automatically adjusts the shutter speed to compensate for the aperture.
 For example, if you set the aperture for a landscape, this narrows it, thus letting in less light.
 The camera would then automatically increase the amount of time the shutter stays open so that your photo isn’t underexposed or too dark.
 Aperture Priority isn’t exact, but this is how it usually works.

-Now if you have an SLR and are taking pictures in manual mode, you can adjust the shutter speeds and aperture separately.
+Now if you have a DSLR and are taking pictures in manual mode, you can adjust the shutter speed and aperture separately.

-Most will have a camera with preset modes such as landscape, sports or portrait.
+Most compact cameras have preset modes such as landscape, sports, or portrait.
 When the mode is set to landscape, the aperture automatically narrows to bring everything into focus.
 At the same time, the shutter speed automatically slows, thus leaving the shutter open longer to compensate for the lessened amount of light streaming through the diaphragm.